-Organizational Structure: The Department of Community Health (DCH), which serves as the State Medicaid Authority, delegates the day-to-day operation of the COMP Program to the Department of Behavioral Health and Developmental Disabilities (DBHDD), Division of Developmental Disabilities.
-DCH maintains administration of the COMP Program, and oversees DBHDD's performance of operational functions.
+Organizational Structure.
+The Department of Community Health (DCH), the State Medicaid Agency, delegates the day-to-day operation of the NOW Program to the Department of Behavioral Health and Developmental Disabilities (DBHDD), Division of Developmental Disabilities.
+DCH maintains administration over the NOW Program and oversees and authorizes DBHDD's performance of operational functions.
 The DBHDD Central Office performs statewide waiver operational and daily administrative functions.
-The six DBHDD field offices perform COMP waiver functions at the local level, including intake and evaluation, psychological evaluation to confirm intellectual/developmental disability consistent with admission criteria to ICFs/IDD, crisis resolution, and intervention in cases of service delivery problems or concerns.
-Individuals access the COMP Program through DBHDD field offices or through contacting the single point of entry Aging and Disability Resource Centers via a toll-free number.
+The six regional field offices perform NOW functions at the regional level, including intake and evaluation, prior authorization of NOW services, utilization management, crisis resolution, and quality management.
+Individuals access the NOW Program through DBHDD regional offices.